swordfish444/harvest-time-tracking/README.md

 This is a modified version of the Harvest Time Tracking extension for Chrome, version 2.3.8.

+The official version of the Harvest Time Tracking extension adds buttons to track time in Basecamp 2, Trello, and Github.

 This version of the extension adds support for Basecamp Classic.

 We also plan to add support for Basecamp 3, and Codebase (www.codebasehq.com).